Buf Schema Registry

 The key to consuming from the BSR Go module proxy is choosing the right Go module path.
 The import path for generated Go code has this format:

-Go module path syntax
+Go import path syntax

 Installing SDKs